craftsland/remote-apis-testing/CONTRIBUTING.md

 summary line must start with what changed, followed by a colon and a very brief description of the change.

+If the commit is a non functional documentation change e.g. a change to `README.md`, please include [ci skip] in the commit message as referenced [here](https://docs.gitlab.com/ee/ci/yaml/#skipping-jobs))

 For some good tips, please see [The seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules)

 ## Commit access